-With right sides together, sew the upper center back (CB) panel piece to the lower CB panel piece, sandwiching the shoulder straps and lock loop in between.
+With right sides together, sew the upper center back (CB) panel piece to the lower CB panel piece, sandwiching the shoulder straps and locker loop in between.

 Using a serger or zig zag stitch, clean finish all cut edges to avoid fraying.
 Alternatively, you can do this step at the very beginning prior to starting.

 With right sides facing up, align the two lengthwise edges of the upper pattern piece.
 Place the vislon zipper over top and pin to the fabric, working on side of the zipper at a time.

 Sew one side of the zipper to the fabric and then repeat along the other side.

 Put piece aside until the rest of the bag is assembled.

 Sewing the Pockets